SPECTRUM ANALYZER PROJECT

 meaning that, as the input to the anayzer increased in frequency,

-It can be seen on the GP0UPL Analyzer website page as well: Inverter
+can be seen on the GP0UPL Analyzer website page as

 And finally a photo of the original ramp from the sweep generator